Gilbert Byng Alwyne Russell

-Gilbert Byng Alwyne Russell (1 June 187528 May 1942) was a British military officer and banker, who made his home at Mottisfont.
+Gilbert Byng Alwyne Russell (1 June 1875 – 28 May 1942) was a British military officer and banker, who made his home at Mottisfont.

 Background

 Russell was the son of Lord Arthur Russell and Laura de Peyronnet, daughter of Paul Louis Jules, Viscount of Peyronnet.
 His cousin was the Duke of Bedford.
 His siblings included Harold Russell, Flora Russell, Claud Russell, Caroline Russell, and Conrad Russell.

 Military career

 Russell joined the Grenadier Guards as a second lieutenant on 1 December 1897, and was promoted to lieutenant on 20 April 1899.
 He served in the Mahdist War (1898), and was present at the Battle of Omdurman, for which he received the Queen's Sudan Medal and the Khedive's Sudan Medal (1897).
-In early 1900, he joined his regiment in South Africa during the Second Boer War, and took part in operations in the Orange Free State from April to May 1900, followed by the action at Biddulphsberg (May 1900) and Wittebergen (July 1900).
+In early 1900, he joined his regiment in South Africa during the Second Boer War, and took part in operations in the Orange Free State from April to May 1900, followed by the Battle of Biddulphsberg and Wittebergen (July 1900).
 After the end of hostilities in May 1902, he left Cape Town the following month on board the SS City of Vienna, arriving at Southampton in late July.
-Rising to the rank of Major, Russell's military career also included World War I.
+Rising to the rank of Major, Russell's military career also included World War 1.